How to choose a B2B SEO agency: A checklist for UK marketing teams

 Consider your in-house capabilities

 Some businesses do have the capacity in-house to create content.
 This is great!
 Not only will your content be full of fantastic industry expertise (which is great for your SEO), but you’ll be able to save a ton of money.
+You may only need to pay for some consultation following an audit.

 If this is you, consider looking for an SEO provider who can work with your internal team, either setting strategy and then optimising content that your team writes, or training your employees in the ways of SEO as you go along.